 - 2 tsp smoked paprika

-- Rinse frozen whole chicken with cold water and pat dry with paper towels.
-Drizzle with a bit of oil and using your hands rub it all over chicken.
-This step will ensure proper “sticking” of spices to frozen chicken.
+- Drizzle with a bit of oil and rub with your hands spreading all over the chicken.
+This will help spices to stick to meat.

 - 4 lbs whole chicken – 60 minutes.